Eastern Music Festival

 The students enjoy weekly lessons with the faculty and weekly trumpet master classes as well as weekly orchestral reading sessions, and offerings of Alexander Technique along with career and music presentations by faculty.
 The faculty trumpets – Chris Gekker, principal and Jeffrey Kaye, second and myself, each teach 2-3/students/summer.
 I’ve had too many students to mention here, but it does bear mentioning one of my most successful students is Karen Bliznik – principal trumpet of the St. Louis Symphony.

 Gerard Schwarz, music director, oversees a Faculty orchestra for six concerts in the wonderful acoustics of the Dana Auditorium on campus of Guilford College, Greensboro, NC.
-We also perform for the Appalachian Summer Music Festival each summer and perform for the Rosen-Schafel competition winners, many of whom have been UNCSA students!
+We also perform for the Appalachian Summer Music Festival each summer and perform for the Rosen-Schafel competition winners.

 I have been on faculty since 1997; I have played all the chairs in the trumpet section of the faculty orchestra.
-For the last number of years I have served as Associate Principal/Third trumpet; I also serve as the faculty representative to the EMF Board of Directors, and I attend their meetings throughout the year at the Greensboro Cultural Center.
+For the last number of years I have served as Associate Principal/Third trumpet; I also serve as the faculty representative to the EMF Board of Directors.
 Please see more ‘Chamber’ for more about EMF.